tauplatform/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 ## Installing Native SDKs (Optional)
-RhoStudio permits development of native apps for Android, iOS and Windows Mobile and Windows 10 Mobile on the local development host.
+RhoStudio permits development of native apps for Android, iOS, Sailfish, Windows Mobile and Windows 10 Mobile on the local development host.
 If you plan to build native apps locally, you'll need to install the corresponding SDKs for each.
 For detailed instructions, please visit RhoMobile's [native SDK setup documentation page](/guide/nativesdksetup).<br>
 <br>

 ## Troubleshooting Windows Installs